-The Faculty Appeals Committee shall consist of three four tenured faculty members, one from the Crummer Graduate School who shall be elected by the Crummer faculty, one from the College of Professional Studies who shall be elected by the Professional Studies faculty, and two from Arts and Sciences, who shall be elected by the Arts and Sciences faculty.
+The Faculty Appeals Committee shall consist of four tenured faculty members, one from the Crummer Graduate School who shall be elected by the Crummer faculty, one from the College of Professional Studies who shall be elected by the Professional Studies faculty, and two from Arts and Sciences, who shall be elected by the Arts and Sciences faculty.
 Committee members shall serve staggered terms of three years.
-Three Four alternates (one from the Crummer faculty, one from the College of Professional Studies faculty, and two from the Arts and Sciences faculty) shall be elected for the same terms.
-Members of the committee may not participate in committee deliberations or actions in cases dealing with their own individual appeals, nor may they participate in committee actions or deliberations in appeal cases in which they participated as members of an evaluation committee.
+Four alternates (one from the Crummer faculty, one from the College of Professional Studies faculty, and two from the Arts and Sciences faculty) shall be elected for the same terms.
+Members of the committee may not participate in committee deliberations or actions in cases dealing with their own individual appeals, nor may they participate in committee.
 Members of the committee may not participate in committee deliberations or actions in grievance cases in which they are either petitioners or named in the grievance.
 In such circumstances, the member shall be replaced by a corresponding alternate.